TonyValenti/filetypedetective-trailmax/README.md

+*This project is pretty much abandoned.
+But there is a fork on GitHub: https://github.com/Muraad/Mime-Detective These guys have a lot more types detectable, but no NuGet package yet -(*

 # Description
 Library to decide what type of file we are working with.
 Detects file types by header, not by file extension.